gaurav5430/100-days-of-code/log.md

 - learnt a bit about associative arrays and how they can be implemented using BST, HashTable.
 - finally understood how iterative postorder traversal works with single/double stack and implemented it.

+### Day 7:
+Finished BST functionality. started with Associative Arrays.

+**Learning**
+- created iterator for BST.
+- trying to figure out if it is possible to return elements in order instead of printing it.
+- created a associative array using BST.
+- corrected delete functionality as it wasn't working for root node.
+There is a lot of repitition in the code, must be a way to write it succinctly.